Debuting the BCCSW Indigenous Committee’s Video Project: Celebrating Indigenous Voices of BC Registered Social Workers. Watch Video

 The College’s mandate is to protect the public from harm caused by Registered Social Workers.

 The profession of social work has a role to play in initiating reconciliation efforts, including the implementation of the Truth and Reconciliation Commission’s recommendations.

 Justice Murray Sinclair of the Truth and Reconciliation Commission has said, “Reconciliation is about forging and maintaining respectful relationships.
 There are no short cuts.”

 Towards Developing a Respectful Relationship (TDRR) initiative seeks to:

 The long-term outcome is to better understand the current context of social work in Indigenous communities, and in the spirit of reconciliation build meaningful, respectful relationships between the BC College of Social Workers, Indigenous social workers, and Indigenous communities across the province.

 The College has contracted with Nashwito Creek and Associates who will engage with individuals and communities to commence this important initiative.

-The College and Nashwito Creek are guided by an Indigenous Elder and a dedicated group of Indigenous and non-indigenous social workers.
-You may read more about these individuals here:
+The College and Nashwito Creek were guided by an Indigenous Elder and a dedicated group of Indigenous and non-indigenous social workers.

 Richard Vedan – Elder